Qarj/cypress-service-client/README.md

 The no video option tells cypress-service not to produce video files.

 The group name you supply is a string but must be unique - cypress-service will not allow you to reuse the group name on any given day - for an app and environment combination.

+## runSequential(serviceBaseUrl, environmentName, options)

+`runSequential` is exactly the same as `startSequential` except for one thing - instead of kicking off the tests and returning immediately, `runSequential` waits until the tests have finished running and returns the test result from cypress-service.